jc2409/Andrew-Choi-Portfolio/about.md

   - Advanced STM32 development using CMSIS, HAL, and RTOS
   - IoT systems with BLE and MQTT in Keil Studio
   - Digital Signal Processing (DSP) education materials for ST boards
-- Developed educational tools and productivity chatbots using RAG, Multi-Component Prompting (MCP), AI Agent architecture, and LangChain.
+- Developed educational tools and productivity chatbots using RAG, Model Context Protocol (MCP), AI Agent architecture, and LangChain.
 - Created a Python-based compliance tool for automated data validation and contract adherence notification.
 - Built a metadata generation pipeline utilizing GPT-4o and LangChain for structured content creation.
 - Deployed and optimized LLMs on ARM-based mobile devices through pruning and quantization techniques.